 Even though the travel industry is deemed high risk by travel merchant providers, there are a number of routes you can take to obtain your own merchant facilities.
 We have outlined two of the main routes below.

 Applying directly – In order to obtain your own travel merchant account, you can apply to the merchant providers directly.
 They will ask you to provide information to access the level of risk they take by providing a merchant account to your business.
 Once they have completed these checks they will either decline your application or approve it with terms in place to improve security.
 These terms can include some or all of the below:

 - Security deposits or bonds equalling a percentage of your peak turnover

 - Rolling reserves which result in a percentage of customers funds being held by the merchant provider for up to 12 months at a time

 - Personal guarantees

-A big benefit of applying through a trust account model is that additional security such as personal guarantees or bonds is rarely needed.
+A big benefit of applying through a trust account model, such as PTS, is that additional security such as personal guarantees or bonds is rarely needed.
 Usually, this method of applying for merchant facilities is the most successful.

 If you’d like to learn more about merchant services with a PTS membership, please get in contact with one of Protected Trust Services’ (PTS) lovely staff members by calling 0207 190 9988.
 Or, you can visit our member support and travel trust account pages to learn more about how we protect you